From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Results and Analysis

 \subsubsection{Mutual Information}

+To better understand exactly which behavioral features drive the re-identification vulnerabilities observed in the previous section, we calculated the Mutual Information (MI) between individual features and the volunteers' identities (see Table \ref{MI}).

-The Table \ref{MI} represent the Mutual Information about the features and the volunteer identity.
-Overall the PA model has eliminate the strongest feature, class\_schedule, which has the highest MI value.
+Overall, the PA model has eliminated the strongest feature, class\_schedule, which has the highest MI value.
 This indicates that the PA model successfully removes the feature most correlated with user identity, thereby enhancing privacy.
 Furthermore, another high-MI feature, number\_of\_location\_visited, is also excluded from the PA set.

 This analysis highlights the core privacy-utility trade-off.
-The PA model retains eight of the top ten MI features, including various metrics for `home\_time` and `school\_time`.
+The PA model retains eight of the top ten MI features, including various metrics for 'home\_time' and 'school\_time'.
 These features, while still containing some identity-related information (MI values from 0.245 to 0.357), are more general and less unique than a specific schedule.
 By keeping these moderately-correlated features, the model preserves its predictive utility for the stress recognition task while significantly enhancing user privacy by removing the most egregious identifying features.